guacsec/guac/cmd/README.md

   - polling options
   - flag to toggle retrieving deps

+**guacrest**

+**The guacrest is currently an EXPERIMENTAL Feature!**

+- what it does: runs a REST API server
+- options:
+  - listening port
+  - gql endpoint

 ## Collectors and Certifiers

 These appear both in `guacone` and in `guaccollect`.
 The difference is that